Lightweight Model Attribution and Detection of Synthetic Speech via Audio Residual Fingerprints: Evaluation Protocol

 \subsection{Datasets}

-To ensure a comprehensive evaluation of our attribution method across diverse synthesis techniques and deployment scenarios, we utilize multiple speech corpora and include synthetic speech generated by a wide range of systems.
-This setup allows us to assess model attribution performance under various architectural paradigms, and to evaluate generalization across different speakers, languages, and domains.
-We focus primarily on three datasets:
+To ensure a comprehensive evaluation of the attribution method across diverse synthesis techniques and deployment scenarios, multiple speech corpora are employed, including synthetic speech generated by a wide range of systems.
+This setup enables assessment of model attribution performance across different architectures, speakers, languages, and domains.
+The following subsections describe each benchmark, the types of synthetic speech included, and their relevance for evaluating RFP-based attribution.